digiparser/digiparser-website/content/blog/what-is-document-processing-the-ultimate-beginner-s-guide.md

 ### **Key Components of IDP**

-Intelligent Document Processing involves several critical components that work together to automate and enhance **documents processing**:
+Intelligent Document Processing involves several critical components that work together to automate and enhance **document processing**:

 1. **Data Capture**
-   - **Document Ingestion**: IDP systems can intake documents from various sources—scanners, emails, cloud storage.
+   - **Document Ingestion**: IDP systems can intake documents from various sources—scanners, emails, and cloud storage.
    - **Format Flexibility**: Supports multiple formats including PDFs, images, and scanned files.
 2. **Document Classification and Categorization**
    - **Automated Sorting**: Uses AI to classify documents based on type, such as invoices, contracts, or receipts.